MNprojects/DokkanAPI/README.md

 This beta is to gather feedback to formulate the roadmap so anything here is just possibilities at this point.
 1. Nothing, it's perfect.
 2. IDK give me some feedback
+3. EZA queries/details.
+Apparently I completely forgot to add the ability to see and search by EZA.

 # Instructions for running locally